komal0710/Startup-Funding-Analysis-1/README.md

 |Investement Type|Type of investment made by investor|
 |Amount in USD|Amount invested by investors in USD|
 |Remarks|Remarks given by the investors|

+## T-SQL functionalities used
+* SELECT, FROM, WHERE, GROUP BY & ORDER BY statements
+* ALTER statement
+* UPDATE statement
+* ALTER TABLE statement
+* Aggregate functions - SUM, COUNT, etc.